ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: Estimation

 \section{Estimation}

 We start this section by specifying the estimating equations.
 We then discuss how we identify and estimate the parameters in the production function.
-We end this section by briefly describing how we decompose changes in the skill premium.
+We end this section by briefly describing how we decompose the sources of changes in the skill premium.